Installation and setup

 Install Git for Windows.
 This will also install Git Bash, a Bash emulator.

-Git is built for Unix-like systems (Linux and MacOS).
+Git is built for Unix-like systems (Linux and macOS).
 In order to use Git from the command line on Windows, you need a Unix shell such as Bash.
 To make this very easy, Git for Windows comes with its Bash emulator.

-Git in the Alliance clusters
+Git on the Alliance clusters

 On the Alliance clusters, Git is not only already installed, but it gets automatically loaded at each session, so you don’t have to load a module for it (as you do for most software).
 This is because Git is an integral part of any good workflow.